 The Community College of Rhode Island (CCRI) is the state's only public associate degree registered nursing program with seamless options to become a certified nursing assistant and licensed practical nurse.
 We provide students with the opportunity to acquire the knowledge, skills, and attitudes necessary for developing effective communication, critical thinking, clinical reasoning and teamwork/collaboration skills.
-Building upon a rich tradition of teaching excellence and high academic and collegial standards, our faculty and staff are communities, state, and nation.
+Building upon a rich tradition of teaching excellence and high academic and collegial standards, our faculty and staff are committed to developing a strong, responsive, and diverse nursing workforce aimed at advancing the health of our communities, state, and nation.

-Approved: 3/07; Revised: 8/11, 5/16 Reviewed: 5/12, 5/13, 7/14, 8/15, 5/16, 5/19
+Approved: 3/07; Revised: 8/11, 5/16

+Reviewed: 5/12, 5/13, 7/14, 8/15, 5/16, 5/19